Mission Statement

 Voucher Registers & Schedules | 7 Years |

-Program files should be retained in accordance with government contracts but for a minimum of seven years.
+Program files should be retained in accordance with applicable government contracts or grant terms but for a minimum of seven years.

 It is the policy of Job Path to retain all documents relevant to a lawsuit or government investigation as soon as Job Path staff, officers or trustees become aware of a reasonable probability of such lawsuit or investigation.
 Once we have notice of a pending civil lawsuit or government investigation has notice of the proceeding, we have a duty to preserve all materials relevant to that proceeding, in their original form.
 We also have a duty to retain documents if a lawsuit or investigation is reasonably foreseeable.
 For example, we have a duty to retain relevant documents if there is some communication from a potentially adverse party or investigative agency to the effect that a lawsuit could or would be filed.